scottkurz/sample.batch.bonuspayout-1/docs/Using-WDT.md

 ### Import Maven projects into WDT

+**Note:** If you did not use Eclipse/WDT to clone the git repository, begin at step 3, and supply the path of the cloned repository directory in step 4.

 1. In the Git Repository view, expand the bonuspayout repo to see the "Working Directory" folder
 2. Right-click on this folder, and select *Copy path to Clipboard*
 3. Select menu *File -> Import -> Maven -> Existing Maven Projects*